KarlK90/CPPG-Presentation/slides/presentation.md

 * :thumbsup: The FILE pointer will never leak due to destruction.
 * :thumbsup: Closing is deterministic and in a single place
-* 💥 Vurnerable to "use after free" errors
+* 💥 Vurnerable to "use after free" errors due to possible copy

 </div>
 </div>